Day Trading: Is It Worth It?

 Is there a difference between trading and investing?
 Yes, there is.

 Traders and investors both aim to profit in the financial markets.
 However, they achieve their profits, and losses, very differently.
-Swing traders and day traders focus on the short-term.
-Day traders in particular use information, tools and strategies relevant for intraday trades.
+Swing traders and day traders focus on the short term.
+Day traders in particular use information, tools, and strategies relevant to intraday trades.
 They try to predict a stock’s next move and profit from it.
 Investors, on the other hand, look at the long-term potential of a company before deciding to invest.
 So if a stock’s price is low and perhaps undervalued, investors seek to buy and hold it for months or even years awaiting upward movement.